weskinner/crystal-sdl/README.md

 # Samples:

+* test - Recommended minimum for working with SDL in Crystal.

 * beachball - PyGame inspired sprite demo for a beachball image bouncing against the edges of the window.

 * tetris - PyGame inspired tetris clone.